What is a dormant account?

 When there is a complete absence of activity in your account – meaning no withdrawals or deposits were made to your account – it’s usually safe to assume the account has become dormant.

-How customers can reclaim their funds
+How can customers reclaim their funds?

-The easiest way would be to get in touch with your provider.
 You’ll usually be asked to provide as much information as possible about the account, including:

 - The account number

 - Whether you can provide any statements

 The more information you can provide, the easier it’ll be to verify your identity and reclaim your funds.